Estuary

 • Integration with Existing Systems: The tool should integrate smoothly with your existing data infrastructure, including data warehouses and analytics platforms.
 Compatibility with your security protocols, system monitoring, and regulatory and internal compliance requirements is also important.

-• Performance: Make sure you understand your end-to-end latency requirements before choosing your data integration platform.
-Most ELT tools are batch-based and deliver latency in the minutes at best.
+• Performance: Ensure you understand your end-to-end latency requirements before choosing your data integration platform.
+Most ELT tools are batch-based and deliver latency in minutes at best.

 • Scalability: Choose an ETL tool that can grow with your data needs, handling larger datasets and more sources without sacrificing performance.
 Look for cloud-native architectures that scale automatically, ensuring your tool can adapt to increasing demands.